bellagracefinck/trend_cycle/README.md

 **How successful are natural language processing efforts at recognizing the trend cycle in action, identifying the characteristics of fashion designers who achieve long-term success, and using the two to predict trends and designer brand longevity alike?**

+The project enlists a multifaceted approach involving Named Entity Recognition, network analysis, clustering algorithms, and classification models in order to explore the interplay between language and longevity in the world of high fashion.
+Results of these analyses reveal patterns of newer designers creating collections inspired by others, more established/prevalent designers utilizing timeless design characteristics rather than bold or unique ones, and the evolution of fashion trends over time.
+Tangentially, we analyze the structure of fashion news coverage over time, noting a particular increase in style descriptions in the 2020s with the rise of "aesthetic" culture and self-categorization.

 ## Introduction